madegun/proyecto_04_blockbuster/README.md

 #### POST /order/myOrders

 This endpoint allows user to display its orders.
+User needs enter email and password.

 #### POST /order/createOrder